Trent325/TrentCompiler/README.md

 I had an issue with the default windows compiler so I downloaded the mingw32 compiler In order to use it on windows you have to type mingw32 before using the command

+After building the project, run the run command and follow the instructions prompted to you in the CLI or your choice.
+You will be instructed to enter a file which contains your programs to be lexed.
+The lexer will start lexing and return output in the terminal!

 In order to create my make file I used the following references